-The best shampoo bars that hydrate and nourish all hair types
+The best shampoo bars to cleanse and nourish all hair types

-The best shampoo bars should be easy to use, come with a range of pleasing scents, of course be as eco-friendly as possible and—most importantly—leave hair looking and feeling clean, healthy and nourished.
+The best shampoo bars should be easy to use, eco-friendly, come in a range of pleasing scents and, most importantly, leave your hair looking and feeling clean, healthy and nourished.

-These bars—solid, soap-esque versions of liquid shampoo—are becoming increasingly popular thanks to their (on the most part) plastic-free formulations and expanding ranges that are designed to work with an increasing number of different hair types to leave your hair in good condition for creating the best hairstyles and looks.
-There are even sulfate-free options becoming available too and they're also travel-friendly, as they don't count towards your carry-on allowance (read our guide on what sulfates do to hair for more on that one).
-So once you've tried one out, we reckon you'll definitely think twice about your trusty liquid product.
+They're also travel-friendly, as they don't count towards your carry-on allowance, and there are even sulfate-free options available now, too (read our guide on what sulfates do to hair for more on that one).
+So once you've tried one out, we reckon you'll definitely think twice about repurchasing your trusty liquid product.

 How we tested the best shampoo bars

-When testing shampoo bars, I used each bar a couple of times before forming an opinion so that I was able to gauge more fairly how they worked and I took the following points into consideration:
+When testing shampoo bars, I washed my hair with each shampoo bar a couple of times before forming my opinion, so that I was able to gauge more fairly how they worked.
+I took all of the following points into consideration to inform my review.

 - Price